Gunsmithy/SensorianInterface/README.md

 4. `CloudTools.c/py` - Adds additional functionality to your Sensorian project related to cloud integration
 Check out the example code, `test.c/py`, to see how these APIs can be used to quickly build applications

+For your benefit, some example programs have also been added to demonstrate some practical applications
+1. `Example_Lights.c/py` - Adjusts the brightness of a Philips Hue lightbulb to maintain a certain light level
+  * This could be used to turn up your lights as the sun goes down in a windowed room

 Hope you find it useful, feel free to contribute or tell me things you'd like to see!